European emigration: British, Irish and German settlement in North America

 Between one-half and two-thirds of European immigrants to the Thirteen Colonies between the 1630s and the American Revolution came under indentures.
 The practice was sufficiently common that the Habeas Corpus Act 1679, in part, prevented imprisonments overseas; it also made provisions for those with existing transportation contracts and those "praying to be transported" in lieu of remaining in prison upon conviction.
 In any case, while half the European immigrants to the Thirteen Colonies had been indentured servants, at any one time they were outnumbered by workers who had never been indentured, or whose indenture had expired.
 Free wage labor was more common for Europeans in the colonies.

 Indentured persons were numerically important, mostly in the region from Virginia north to New Jersey.
 Other colonies saw far fewer of them.
 The total number of European immigrants to all 13 colonies before 1775 was about 500,000–550,000; of these, 55,000 were involuntary prisoners.
 Of the 450,000 or so European arrivals who came voluntarily, Tomlins estimates that 48% were indentured.
 About 75% were under the age of 25.
 The age of legal adulthood for men was 24 years; those over 24 generally came on contracts lasting about 3 years.
 Regarding the children who came, Gary Nash reports that, "many of the servants were actually nephews, nieces, cousins and children of friends of emigrating Englishmen, who paid their passage in return for their labour once in America."

-Figures for immigration in the Spanish Empire in 1650–1800 and in Brazil in 1700–1800 are not given in the table.
+Figures for emigration in the Spanish Empire in 1650–1800 and in Brazil in 1700–1800 are not given in the table.
 Of the 322,000 from Britain, 190,000–250,000 were Scottish and Irish.